b-jesch/script.homematic.sonoff/readme.md

 <h1>Sonoff WLAN Multichannel Switcher</h1>

-Switch your illumination or devices at home with your Kodi remote.
+Control your illumination or power switches at home with your Kodi remote.
 All you need is a Sonoff WLAN (multichannel) switch device from Itead in your home automation equipment flashed with TASMOTA.
 Interesting?
 Visit <b>itead.cc</b> to see more.

 It's required to flash or update your devices with TASMOTA firmware.
 You can control your devices with simple HTTP commands within a web browser after that.
 Additional you have the ability to setup your device(s) via webinterface and get much more control to your devices (MQTT, Emulation).